 Abbott Funeral Services takes Veteran and Military funerals very seriously.
 We are one of the few veteran owned and operated funeral homes in the Denver area.
 No matter whether you are arranging a cremation service or a full funeral, we strive to make sure that all of our veterans receive the dignity and honors that they deserve.

-Veteran cases are different than others because they are eligible for benefits provided by the United States Government.
+Veteran cases are different than other services because they are eligible for benefits provided by the United States Government.
 The information provided here helps you determine if you are eligible to take advantage of the benefits available.
 Such as military funeral honors.

 The Department of Defense (DOD) is responsible for providing military funeral honors.
 "Honoring Those Who Served" is the title of the DOD program for providing dignified military funeral honors to Veterans who have defended our nation.

 Upon the family's request, Public Law 106-65 requires that every eligible Veteran receive a military funeral honors ceremony, to include folding and presenting the United States burial flag and the playing of Taps.
 The law defines a military funeral honors detail as consisting of two or more uniformed military persons, with at least one being a member of the Veteran's parent service of the armed forces.
 The DOD program calls for funeral home directors to request military funeral honors on behalf of the Veterans' family.
 However, the Department of Veterans Affairs (VA) National Cemetery Administration cemetery staff can also assist with arranging military funeral honors at VA national cemeteries.
 Veteran’s organizations may assist in providing military funeral honors.
 When military funeral honors at a national cemetery are desired, they are arranged prior to the committal service by the funeral home.

 The Department of Defense began the implementation plan for providing military funeral honors for eligible Veterans as enacted in Section 578 of Public Law 106-65 of the National Defense Authorization Act for FY 2000 on Jan.
 1, 2000.